bug fixing icon user search icon shopping cart icon 0 email icon email icon

 noun

-The practice of regularly staying away from work or school, often due to illness, leading to lost productivity and economic impact.
+The practice of regularly staying away from work or school due to illness or other health-related issues, leading to lost productivity and economic costs.

 Chronic Disease